 If you have astigmatism objects will be blurry and sort of double both far and or near depending on whether you have nearsighted or farsighted astigmatism.

 Astigmatism is a condition which occurs when the cornea has more than one curvature (like a football as opposed to a basketball).
 These multiple curvatures bend light differently and blurred vision is the result.
 Normal and purely nearsighted (Myopic) or purely farsighted (Hyperopic) eyes have one focal point.
 There is no such thing a pure astigmatism (where there is no nearsightedness or farsightedness).
 With astigmatism, your eyes have two different focal points.

-You can use the video player above to learn about more about Astigmatism or Blurry Vision and it's description and causes, click on the title, then click on the arrow.
+You can use the video player above to learn about more about Astigmatism or Blurry Vision and its description and causes.
+Click on the arrow in the center of the player to start

 Both focal points are focused behind the retina or one is on the retina and one behind the retina.
 Although the word astigmatism to a many people sounds somewhat more serious (stigmata) than nearsightedness (Myopia) or farsightedness (Hyperopia), in reality most eyes have some degree of astigmatism.